Vineeth Kumar

 Vineeth Kumar (born on 11 November 1977) is an Indian actor, director and screenwriter known for his work in the Malayalam film industry.
 He has had a career spanning decades, transitioning from a child artist to an accomplished director.

 He made his acting debut in 1988 as a child artist in the movie Padippura.
 The same year, he earned critical acclaim and the Kerala State Film Award for his performance in the epic historical drama Oru Vadakkan Veeragatha.
 Directed by Hariharan and written by M.T.
 Vasudevan Nair, this film featured him as the younger version of Mammootty's iconic character Chandu Chekavar.

 He made his directorial debut with Ayal Njanalla (2015), a romantic comedy entertainer, starring Fahad Faasil.
-As writer and director, his fresh approach and storytelling marked a strong start to his filmmaking journey.

 Personal life

 Vineeth was born on 11 November 1977 to Karunan and Yamuna in Pazhayangadi, Kannur.
 He had his primary education from Koodali Higher Secondary School.
 After pre-degree from Government Brennen College, Thalassery, he pursued a BSc degree in Mathematics.

 He started learning Bharatanatyam at the age of six and quickly became known for his talent.
 As a student, he won several dance prizes, including the top "Kalaprathibha" title at the Kerala School Kalolsavam in 1988.
-He remains the youngest person to ever win this prestigious award, a testament to his exceptional skill and hard work.

 He married Sandhya on 19 August 2010.
 They have two daughters, Maitreyi and Mathangi.